ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

   size="small"
 %}

+This is also a good measure of **significance**.
+Events are significant when they consume a large proportion of the error budget.
+This can be because of either a high error rate or a long duration.

 ## Detection time

 Alerting after using 0.023% of our error budget is going to generate too many noisy alerts for non-significant events.
 Instead of designing alerts based on error rates, we could start from error budget consumption, and only alert after a **significant** amount of budget has been consumed.
 For example, we could **alert after using 10% of our budget**.
 For a burn rate of 1, it takes 3 days to consume 10% of the budget.